Typically, the first question an Executor asks is: “Do I need Probate?”

 2. Bank Accounts

-Each bank has a threshold (usually $30,000 – $50,000).
+Each bank has an internal threshold (typically $50,000 – $100,000 for major banks).
 If the deceased had funds above this amount in a sole account, the bank will freeze the funds until they see a Grant of Probate.
 This protects the bank from paying the wrong person.

 3. Aged Care Bonds (RADs)